Joseph-Odhiambo/Akan-Naming/README.md

 * 0 < Date >= 30.
 * 0 < Month >= 12
 * Gender Male or Female. <br/>
 True value is output.
-Output example: **You were born on Sunday and Your Akan name is Yaw!** &nbsp If your gender is Male.<br/>
+Output example: **You were born on Sunday and Your Akan name is Yaw!** &nbsp If your gender is Male for the year 2010.<br/>
 True value is output.
-Output example: **You were born on Sunday and Your Akan name is  Yaa!** &nbsp If your gender is female.
+Output example: **You were born on Sunday and Your Akan name is  Yaa!** &nbsp If your gender is female for the year 2010.

 **Example**
 * century input -- 20